 - Recruitment, screening and initial interviewing for job openings or positions shall be the responsibility of the Human Resources Department except for designated part-time positions such as sweepers, hourly education support professionals, etc. Consideration of qualifications shall be determined by job description.

 - Qualified candidates selected to interview for each opening or position shall be referred to the appropriate building or department administrator followed by a hiring recommendation to the Human Resources Department for final approval.

 - Continued employment shall be contingent upon satisfactory service.

 - New employees will be placed on the beginning step of the appropriate lane of the salary schedule unless it is determined that a higher initial step placement is necessary to attract and retain qualified employees in areas of critical District need.
 Part-time employees will be placed on the appropriate level step when employed full time.
 Employees who work full-time for two or more consecutive summers (a minimum of six months) will be granted one additional step on the salary schedule if hired full time thereafter.

 - Former full-time District employees who are rehired may be granted full credit on the salary schedule for previous contract experience with the District.
-Former part-time District employees who are rehired within six months may be granted full credit on the salary schedule for previous experience.
+Former part-time District employees who are rehired may be granted full credit on the salary schedule for previous experience with the District.